The Robinson family (Sesame Street): Casting

 Actors were selected for the roles of Gordon, Susan, Bob, and Mr. Hooper by an audience of children who had watched videotaped performances.
 While some shows replace actors appearing in pilot episodes due to audience involvement, casting control this early on was and is unusual.
-In a series of test pilots, Garrett Saunders played Gordon; records of his appearance were lost by producers, and his identity unknown until his family identified him in 2011.
+In a series of test pilots, Garrett Saunders played Gordon; records of his appearance were lost by producers, and his identity was unknown until his family identified him in 2011.

 Matt Robinson had joined Children's Television Workshop to assist in the development of Sesame Street, producing and overseeing filmed segments focusing on the diversity of different characters on the show.
 Robinson was eventually chosen to play the fictional character of Gordon in the series, after the performance of the character by Saunders in test episodes did not work out as the producers hoped.
 Gordon was the first character with spoken lines in the show, as a result of difficulty in finding someone to fill the figure.
 This was against his original intentions with joining the show as he preferred a behind-the-scenes role, and was initially reluctant to take the part.
 Dolores Robinson commented on his backseat role on the set with, "He was by nature shy, and he knew that they were having a difficult time casting Gordon.
 And the people overseeing the taping up in the booth, peering at the monitors, kept saying, ‘Matt knows what to do.
 He should be the Gordon.’"
 He ultimately resigned from the role in 1972.

 In early episodes, it was often Gordon introducing and concluding the program.

 Loretta Long was chosen to play the lead role of Susan.
 Her prior experience included hosting Soul!, a variety series on NET (later PBS).
 Initially, she was a supply teacher for schools in the Bronx area, which reportedly surprised and confused many young students.
 Long earned her doctorate in Urban Education in 1973 from the University of Massachusetts Amherst, during the show's fourth season.
 Because she had grown up on a farm in Michigan, the show's writers established that Susan had as well.